mhw32/face-to-emotion/README.md

 There's also a folder in `app/` that stores a vanilla web application with a single endpoint that reads a base64 encoded string representing an image and outputs a map of emotion probabilities per face.

 **Note**: This assumes that incoming requests will also pass coordinates for facial objects in the scene.
 In our instance, we used the [True Face API](http://trueface.ai/).
 We use the coordinates to pre-crop our image before sending it to our model.

+## Additional Info

+This project was entered in the TrueFace.ai hackathon.